7 Best Bleach Alternatives for Bathroom Cleaning

 Important Note: Vinegar contains acetic acid, which is an irritant.
 When vinegar is used in a spray bottle, the acetic acid becomes an eye and lung irritant.
 Make sure you avoid breathing the fumes and provide good ventilation to clear the air quickly of the acetic acid.
 Do not allow the elderly, babies, young children, or the chronically ill to be present when vinegar is being used as a spray.

-Even though they’re natural, vinegar and peroxide can create harmful and irritating fumes when mixed and stored together.
-Thus, they must be stored and used in separate bottles.
-We like to attach a trigger sprayer directly to our hydrogen peroxide bottles (3% in the brown bottle), then designate a spray bottle for vinegar.
+Even though they’re natural, vinegar and peroxide can produce harmful and irritating fumes when mixed and stored together.
+So, they should be stored and used in separate bottles.
+We prefer to attach a trigger sprayer directly to our hydrogen peroxide bottles (3% in the brown bottle) and use a separate spray bottle for vinegar.

 3. Baking Soda